dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 ## *Given nothing*

- This statement (which we've used already, so no example here) sets a pre-condition to the execution of the script where: *Given nothing* will halt the execution if data is passed to Zenroom via *-a* and *-k* parameters, you want to use it when you want to be sure that no parameters are being passed from outside.
+ This statement (which we've used already, so no example here) sets a pre-condition to the execution of the script where: *Given nothing* will halt the execution if data is passed to Zenroom via *--data* and *--keys* parameters, you want to use it when you want to be sure that no parameters are being passed from outside.

 # Data import and validation in Zencode (part 1)